 State FIFRA Issues Research & Evaluation Group Meeting

-On May 30-31, 2012, the Association of American Pesticide Control Officials (AAPCO)/State Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) Issues Research and Evaluation Group (SFIREG) Pesticide Operations Management (POM) Working Committee (WC) held its semi-annual full committee meeting in U.S. Environmental Protection Agency (EPA) Region 5 offices in Chicago, Illinois.
+On December 5-6, 2011, the Association of American Pesticide Control Officials (AAPCO)/State Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) Issues Research and Evaluation Group (SFIREG) held its semi-annual full committee meeting in U.S. Environmental Protection Agency (EPA) offices in Arlington, Virginia.
 Through a cooperative agreement in 1978, EPA and AAPCO created SFIREG, an AAPCO committee with EPA funding, to promote information exchange and cooperation between the states and EPA in the development of pesticide policies and regulations.
-More information about SFIREG and its committees is available online.
+More information about SFIREG is available online.
 A copy of the meeting handouts is available upon request by sending an e-mail to Chad Howlin.

 Issues of potential interest discussed during the meeting included the following, each of which is discussed below:

 - Endangered Species Act (ESA) Consultation Process Issue Paper

 - Drift Label Language Update